 LESS – Overview ”; Previous Next LESS is a CSS pre-processor that enables customizable, manageable and reusable style sheet for website.
 LESS is a dynamic style sheet language that extends the capability of CSS.
 LESS is also cross browser friendly.
 CSS Preprocessor is a scripting language that extends CSS and gets compiled into regular CSS syntax, so that it can be read by your web browser.
 It provides functionalities like variables, functions, mixins and operations that allow you to build dynamic CSS.
 Why LESS?
 Let us now understand why do we use LESS.
 LESS supports creating cleaner, cross-browser friendly CSS faster and easier.
 LESS is designed in JavaScript and also created to be used in live, which compiles faster than other CSS pre-processors.
 LESS keeps your code in modular way which is really important by making it readable and easily changeable.
 Faster maintenance can be achieved by the use of LESS variables.
 History LESS was designed by Alexis Sellier in 2009.
 LESS is an open-source.
 The first version of LESS was written in Ruby; in the later versions, the use of Ruby was replaced by JavaScript.
 Features Cleaner and more readable code can be written in an organized way.
 We can define styles and it can be reused throughout the code.
 LESS is based on JavaScript and is a super set of CSS.
 LESS is an agile tool that sorts out the problem of code redundancy.
 Advantages LESS easily generates CSS that works across the browsers.
 LESS enables you to write better and well-organized code by using nesting.
 Maintenance can be achieved faster by the use of variables.
 LESS enables you to reuse the whole classes easily by referencing them in your rule sets.
 LESS provides the use of operations that makes coding faster and saves time.
 Disadvantages It takes time to learn if you are new to CSS preprocessing.
 Due to the tight coupling between the modules, more efforts should be taken to reuse and/or test dependent modules.
 LESS has less framework compared to older preprocessor like SASS, which consists of frameworks Compass, Gravity and Susy.
 Print Page Previous Next Advertisements ”;

-Less – Comments
+Less – Scope

-LESS – Comments ”; Previous Next Description Comments make the code clear and understandable for the users.
-You can use both the block style and the inline comments in the code, but when you compile the LESS code, the single line comments will not appear in the CSS file.
-Example The following example demonstrates the use of comments in the LESS file − <html> <head> <title>Less Comments</title> <link rel = “stylesheet” type = “text/css” href = “style.css” /> </head> <body> <h1>Example using Comments</h1> <p class = “myclass”>LESS enables customizable, manageable and reusable style sheet for web site.</p> <p class = “myclass1″>It allows reusing CSS code and writing LESS code with same semantics.</p> </body> </html> Now create the style.less file. style.less /* It displays the green color! */ .myclass { color: green; } // It displays the blue color .myclass1 { color: red; } You can compile the style.less file to style.css by using the following command − lessc style.less style.css Now execute the above command; it will create the style.css file automatically with the following code − style.css /* It displays the green color! */ .myclass { color: green; } .myclass1 { color: red; } Output Follow these steps to see how the above code works − Save the above html code in the comments.html file.
+LESS – Namespaces and Accessors ”; Previous Next Description Namespaces are used to group the mixins under a common name.
+Using namespaces, you can avoid conflict in name and encapsulate a group of mixins from outside.
+Example The following example demonstrates the use of namespaces and accessors in the LESS file − <html> <head> <title>Less Namespaces and Accessors</title> <link rel = “stylesheet” type = “text/css” href = “style.css” /> </head> <body> <h1>Example using Namespaces and Accessors</h1> <p class = “myclass”>LESS enables customizable, manageable and reusable style sheet for web site.</p> </body> </html> Now create the style.less file. style.less .class1 { .class2 { .val(@param) { font-size: @param; color:green; } } } .myclass { .class1 > .class2 > .val(20px); } You can compile the style.less file to style.css by using the following command − lessc style.less style.css Execute the above command; it will create the style.css file automatically with the following code − style.css .myclass { font-size: 20px; color: green; } Output Follow these steps to see how the above code works − Save the above html code in the namespaces_accessors.html file.
 Open this HTML file in a browser, the following output will get displayed.
 Print Page Previous Next Advertisements ”;